Athletics Policy

 Introduction

-The Board of Governors for Higher Education recognizes and supports the notion that a successful program of intercollegiate athletics is an important ingredient to a high quality of campus life.
-The exact parameters of the athletics program will vary with the unique role and mission of the particular school.
+The Council on Postsecondary Education (“the Council”) recognizes and supports the notion that a successful program of intercollegiate athletics is an important part of campus life.
+The exact parameters of the athletics program will vary with the unique role and mission of each particular school.

 There are, however, certain conditions which must be present in every program regardless of the level of competition or the number of sports offered.